SelverPepic/yarkowsky-effect-simulation/README.md

 # yarkowsky-effect-simulation
+So what killed the dinosaurs?
+Yarkowsky´s effect, possibly ... also the laws of gravity, abrupt climate change, and much more :)

-Numerical codes, presentation and files for a simulation of the Yarkowsky effect - a FDM radiative forcing, emission and thermal diffusion simulation + Verlet orbital evolution simulation, done separately.
+This repo contains the numerical codes, presentation and files for a simulation of the Yarkowsky effect - a FDM radiative forcing, emission and thermal diffusion simulation + Verlet orbital evolution simulation, done separately.

-What killed the dinosaurs?
-Yarkowsky´s effect!
-Also the laws of gravity, abrupt climate change, and much more...
 In essence, a rotating asteroid illuminated by the Sun will have its min/max temperature locations shifted by an angle (rel. to the Sun) simply due to rotation and the finite thermal diffusivity (i.e. things needing time to warm up and cool down) - which in turn leads to thermal photons from blackbody radiation to create an asymmetrical force along/against the orbital motion, and thus push the asteroid away from its orbit and towards the Earth.

 ![Temperature map](figures/Yarkowsky_temperature_map.jpg)